abhishekcha/MATCHBOX/work.md

-create a customs validatye function for gender improve the DB schema - put all appropriate validation on each field in schema add timestamps to the userSchema
+create a customs validatye function for gender improve the DB schema - put all appropriate validation on each field in schema add timestamps to the userSchema add API level validation on patch request & signup post API Data sanitizing-  add API validation for each field. install validator explore validator lib function and use validator func for password , email and etc(schema)